MadhuraCalfus/Port-5/README.md

 1. **Customer describes an issue.** No ticket exists yet — AI reads it and suggests concrete steps to try immediately.
 2. **Solved?** If so, no ticket is ever created — the case is logged separately as AI-resolved, so an Admin can still see it in the **AI Resolved** tab and in Analytics' deflection-rate stats.
 3. **Still stuck** → one click ("raise a ticket") actually creates it, with status `New` and no classification yet.
+4. **In parallel, the ticket is mirrored into `feedback_items`** — AI independently analyzes sentiment, theme, urgency, and actionability, feeding the PM dashboard's All Feedback, Analytics, and Reports tabs regardless of how (or whether) the ticket ever gets routed.
-4. **Admin's New Tickets queue** picks it up automatically — every ticket there gets classified by AI (category, priority, team, tone, confidence, one-line reasoning) the moment it's seen, no manual "route" click required.
+5. **Admin's New Tickets queue** picks it up automatically — every ticket there gets classified by AI (category, priority, team, tone, confidence, one-line reasoning) the moment it's seen, no manual "route" click required.
-5. **Admin reviews** the AI's pick — approve it as-is, or override category/priority/team — then selects any number of reviewed tickets and hits **Confirm Route**, which assigns them all at once.
+6. **Admin reviews** the AI's pick — approve it as-is, or override category/priority/team — then selects any number of reviewed tickets and hits **Confirm Route**, which assigns them all at once.
 Status moves to `Routed`.
-6. **The assigned team** picks it up from their own queue and moves it to `In Progress`.
+7. **The assigned team** picks it up from their own queue and moves it to `In Progress`.
-7. **Once In Progress**, the customer and that team can message each other directly on the ticket, attachments included — this is enforced server-side, not just hidden in the UI.
+8. **Once In Progress**, the customer and that team can message each other directly on the ticket, attachments included — this is enforced server-side, not just hidden in the UI.
-8. **The team resolves it** → status `Resolved`, and the chat closes on both sides.
+9. **The team resolves it** → status `Resolved`, and the chat closes on both sides.
-9. **From here it's just visible**, everywhere an Admin looks: All Tickets, the Teams workload summary, and Analytics — and an Admin can generate a full PDF report for that one ticket at any point, transcript and attachments included.
+10. **From here it's just visible**, everywhere an Admin looks: All Tickets, the Teams workload summary, and Analytics — and an Admin can generate a full PDF report for that one ticket at any point, transcript and attachments included.

 ---